 What’s the deal?
 A speakeasy that’s not insufferably quirky.

-What to drink: The Nutty By Nature, with peanut-infused rum, spiced maple syrup and Japanese Genmaicha tea.
+What should I drink?
+The Nutty By Nature, with peanut-infused rum, spiced maple syrup and Japanese Genmaicha tea.

 It’s easy to think you’ve made a wrong turn somewhere when you arrive at cocktail bar Mabel – on the outside, all you can see is a ‘grilled cheese’ café.
 But slink through to the back room and you’ll find a relaxed, pretence-free speakeasy.
 The drinks menu here is extensive and shrewdly curated, placing an accent on rums like Botran 15 Reserva, Bristol Caribbean, Barbancourt 3 Star and Chairman’s Reserve, while also offering a healthy selection of whiskys, mezcal and cachaça.